 Risk Management and Insurance must be alerted if someone in your department falls within out-of-state or out-of-country categories — as detailed above, so the health science center can provide the correct insurance coverage for our employees.
 Please contact Sondra Faul, (713) 500-8127, with information about any employees who may fall into an out-of-state or out-of-country category.

-All Visitors/Guest/Patients who need to report an incident taking place on UT Health property should use this form.
+All Guest/Visitors who need to report an incident taking place on UT Health property should use this form.
 All Employees/Medical Residents/Student should continue to use the Supervisors’ First Report of Injury.

 UTHealth’s property insurance program is administered by UT System and managed at UTHealth by Risk Management and Insurance.
 The Comprehensive Property Protection Program (CPPP) is constructed of two “towers”, Fire and All other Perils (AOP) and Wind and Flood (W&F).
-All UTHealth property is “covered” but any covered loss experiences a $250,000 per occurrence.
-Most losses experienced at UTHealth are below the $250,000 per occurrence deductible.
+All UTHealth property is insured but under the CPPP it has an associated $500,000 per occurrence deductible.
+Most losses experienced at UTHealth are below the $500,000 per occurrence deductible.
 UTHealth offers additional property insurance, equipment floater, that effectively “buys down” the deductible.

 Equipment Floater Policies

 It is possible to “buy down” the UTHealth deductible of $500,000 per occurrence by purchasing additional insurance.
 This additional insurance can be purchase for $1.00 per $100 of insured value.
 For example if a laboratory purchased a microscope for $5,000 and insured the microscope under the equipment floater policy the premium would be $50 per year.
 Once the premium is paid and a covered loss occurs, depending on the equipment, the per occurrence deductible is between $1500 and $2500.